wurmlab/genomicscourse/2016-SIB/practicals/population_genetics/map_call.md

 The file produced a VCF (Variant Call Format) format telling the position, nature and quality of the called variants.

-Let's take a look at the VCF file produced by typing `less -S calls.vcf`.
+Let's take a look at the VCF file produced by typing `less -S tmp/variants/calls.vcf`.
 The file is composed of a header and rows for all the variant positions.
 Have a look at the different columns and check what each is (the header includes labels).
 Notice that some columns include several fields.

 * Where does the Header start and end?
 * How is the genotype of each sample coded?